-When I was a teenager I sometimes lay on my side on the floor and stared at the carpet at close range.
+When I was a teenager I sometimes lay face down on the floor and stared at the carpet from close range.
 Though I didn’t lie down for any particular reason – I was probably bored or avoiding doing my homework – I enjoyed seeing something from an unfamiliar angle.
 I would stay like that, unthinking, just looking and feeling, until I got bored or someone came home.
 Then I would jump up and look busy.

 I also remember lying on my bed on sunny days and by half-closing my eyes I could see my eyelashes as if through a microscope.
 They became semi-opaque and rainbow-coloured.

 I remember schooldays spent in bed while I was recovering from some childhood illness.
 From my bed I could hear the sound of children’s voices as they came home for lunch.
-I would hear the odd bird call from outside my window, or my mum doing some housework downstairs.
+I would hear the odd bird call from outside my window, or my mum doing housework downstairs.
 The calm and quiet was incredible.
-The light came in through the partially drawn bedroom curtains and I would lie looking at the silent furniture; the eiderdown on my brothers bed and the yellow cupboards that my dad had made.
-The paint was so thick that you could see the brush strokes.
+The light came in through the partially drawn bedroom curtains and I would lie looking at the silent furniture; the eiderdown on my brothers bed and the yellow hardboard cupboard doors that my dad had made and painted.
+The paint was so thick you could see the brush strokes.

-There were also short winter days when it was still dark when I got up for school and we had to have the light on.
-There was something peculiar and exciting about having breakfast while it was dark outside.
+There were also short winter days when it was still dark when I got up for school and we had to have the light on while having breakfast.
+There was something wondrous about having breakfast while it was dark outside.

 I got the same feeling of excitement when there were power cuts during the 1970s.
 Then we would have to do everything by candlelight.
-Even tasks like drying-up and having a bath were transformed into magical adventures, simply for being seen in a new light.
-Candlelight.
+Even tasks like drying-up and having a bath were transformed into magical adventures, simply for being done by candlelight.